wolframalexa/ece303/README.md

 * Sucessfully transfer data over the noisy channel
 * Be fast
 * Keep channelsimulator.py unchanged in any submitted code.
 You can play around with it while testing, but submissions will be rejected if you submit a changed channelsimulator.py
+* Can be done in up to groups of 3 people.
+Grading will be more difficult depending on the amount of people in the group.

 ## Grading
 The grading policy for this project is as follows: